francoiskroll/cutter/README.md

 ![fig newly synthesised sequence](readme_figs/newlyseq.png)
 * the "search window" is defined like so:
 ![fig newly synthesised sequence](readme_figs/searchwin.png)

-We talk here of templated _insertions_ but XXX.

 * `mut` mutation table, created by `callMutations`.